TUDelft-IN4303-2014/assignments/milestone2-analysis/day8.md

 For example, an if statement requires a boolean expression.
 You should specify such additional constraints in `nabl-constraint` rules.

+In TS, you can specify constraints in special rules:

+    s :-
+        where e: t
+         else error "Yet another meaningfull error message should be here" on e

 #### Method Declarations

 Finally, you can also specify a constraint which checks the type of a return expression against the declared return type.